-&lt;sup>1Classified as restricted investments for payment of asbestos liabilities.
+Classified as restricted investments for payment of asbestos liabilities.
 Refer to Note 21, "Commitments and Contingencies" of the notes to consolidated financial statements for further details.

 The following table summarizes the changes in contingent earn-out liabilities, which are valued using significant unobservable inputs (Level 3) (in millions):